hiciefte/translate-java-property-files/SECURITY_STRATEGY.md

     -   The `docker-entrypoint.sh` and `update-translations.sh` scripts handle the rest internally using the provided environment variables and built-in/mounted credentials.

 This strategy aims to provide a robust security posture for the automated translation service by leveraging dedicated credentials, Docker's isolation, and clear revocation procedures.

+## Automated Security Verification (CI/CD)

+To proactively enforce security and quality, a GitHub Actions workflow (`.github/workflows/build-verify.yml`) automatically runs on every pull request.
+This workflow acts as a security gate and performs the following checks:

+1.  **Dockerfile Linting (`hadolint`)**: The `Dockerfile` is scanned for common errors and violations of security best practices.
+This ensures the container itself is built on a sound foundation.
+2.  **Dependency Scanning (`pip-audit`)**: The `requirements.txt` file is audited against a database of known vulnerabilities.
+This prevents the introduction of Python packages with security flaws.
+3.  **Docker Image Vulnerability Scanning (`Trivy`)**: After a successful build, the resulting Docker image is scanned for operating system and library vulnerabilities (e.g., in `ubuntu`, `curl`, `openssl`).
+This ensures the entire runtime environment is secure.

+If any of these checks fail (e.g., a high-severity vulnerability is found), the workflow fails, preventing the pull request from being merged.
+This provides a strong, automated first line of defense against security regressions.